AresMUSH/aresmush/plugins/manage/help/en/plugins.md

 `load locale` - Reloads translation files (locale) from disk.

+## Loading Styles

+When you've made changes to the web portal CSS files, you can update just the styles without re-deploying the entire website.

+`load styles` - Reloads the CSS files.

 ## Loading Everything

 If you aren't sure what all you need to load, you can reload all the plugins, the config and the translations all at once.